Festivals & Events

 Thousands of dancers at one of Japan's most dynamic and vivid festivals

-Every year at the end of August, thousands of performers from around Japan and the world gather in Nagoya for an extravaganza of culture, music and dance known as Domatsuri.
+Every year at the end of August, thousands of performers from around Japan and the world gather in Nagoya for an extravaganza of culture, music and dance known as the Nippon Domannaka Festival.
 Inspired by the local culture of the dancers, the performances draw crowds from across the country.

 - Souodori, an invitation for spectators to join in the fun